Crédito Documentario de Importación

 If you would like to know more about these products, view these presentations:

-Exporter: payee of the documentary letter of credit, is who receives the amount of the sale as long as it complies with agreed documents in the credit.
+Exporter: the payee of the letter of credit if the party receiving the amount of the sale provided that the agreed documents are complied with.

 Issuing bank: it is the company that ordered by the importer opening the credit, manages the operation and it guarantees the payment in case the conditioned agreed is fulfilled between importer and exporter.
 In our case Bankia.

-Bank of the payee: bank where the payee is client, carries out the management of the documentation.
+Bank of the payee: bank where the payee is a customer.
+Deals with the documentation.

 - Security in the transaction since will only be proceeded to the payment if the exporter complies with its part